linuxkit/linuxkit/docs/packages.md

 ## Package source

-A package source consists of a directory containing two files:
+A package source consists of a directory containing at least two files:

 - `build.yml`: contains metadata associated with the package
 - `Dockerfile`: contains the steps to build the package.